IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 The demonstration portal page provides two ways of accessing the {{offering.name}} virtual assistant.

 ### The chat icon
-The first method is to use the assistant chat icon which appears at the bottom right of the page.
-Note, the "Hi!
+The first method is to use the assistant chat icon that appears at the lower right of the page.
+The "Hi!
 I'm a virtual assistant.
 How can I help you today?" dialog appears after a few seconds of inactivity after the page loads.

 9. Click the **Virtual Assistant chat icon**.

     ![](_attachments/chatIcon.png)

-This will open the virtual assistant on the current browser page as a pop-up dialog.
+This action opens the virtual assistant on the current browser page as a pop-up dialog.
 This provides an integrated view of the web page and the virtual assistant dialog; however, the dialog is small for giving a demonstration if the audience is expected to read the output.

-10. Close the the **Virtual Assistant** dialog.
+10. Close the **Virtual Assistant** dialog.

     ![](_attachments/closeVA.png)